Evaluation Activities for the End Commercial Tobacco Campaign 2022-2026

 • Contact your TCEC Lead Contact to confirm the correct number of surveys were uploaded into the TCEC main account.
 If our numbers aren't accurate, we will work with your LLA Lead Contact to make any corrections and decide on next steps.

-If these steps don't work, make sure the operating system is up to date.
-Go to your device's settings to see if your operating system has an update available.
+If these steps don't work, make sure the device operating system is up to date.
+Go to the device's settings to see if your operating system has an update available.
 The most up to date versions are iOS17 for Apple devices and Android14 for for Android devices.
-Also make sure the SurveyPocket app is up to date.
+Also make sure the app is up to date.
 The current versions are 5.6.2 for Apple devices and 10.6.1 and for Android devices.

 If you already have data collected with the device, you won't lose data by updating the app before syncing.
 As long as the app remains on the device, the data collected will still be stored.
 In other words, do NOT uninstall the app.

-If that still doesn't work, contact tcecTA@phmail.ucdavis.edu.
+If that still doesn't work, contact [email protected].
 You may want to have a back up device available so that you can proceed with data collection on a different device.

 • When it comes time to take a picture of TPW, the survey kicks me out.
 What do I do?